-Tourists claim the brand’s leather bags are often cheaper in the French capital than at home in cities such as Shanghai, Tokyo and Moscow and hence flock to the French boutiques.
-And it is this class of tourists that might turn sour on hearing that they will now have an hour less to spend at these lavish boutiques.
+Tourists claim the brand’s leather bags are often cheaper in the French capital than at home in cities such as Shanghai, Tokyo, and Moscow and hence flock to the French boutiques.
+This class of tourists might turn sour on hearing that they will now have an hour less to spend at these lavish boutiques.

 The luxury group, however, declined to comment on the opening or closing times of its stores.